 6) You survive on coffee from 7am – 6pm (and wine from 6pm-8pm.)

 7) Bed time is 8:30pm.

-8) The children are exhausted so at least two children a day completely lose it because they can’t find their coat (one will be on their peg and one will already be wearing theirs.)
+8) The children are exhausted so at least two children a day completely lose it because they can’t find their coat (one will be on their peg and the other will already be wearing theirs.)

-9) Whilst tracking down costumes for the show you will, on more than occasion, Google “Christmas space alien outfits” be horrified at the results and try, “Christmas space alien outfits – non-sexual.”
+9) Whilst tracking down costumes for the show, you will, on more than occasion, Google “Christmas space alien outfits” and be horrified at the results.
+You will then try googling, “Christmas space alien outfits – non-sexual.”

 10) There’s at least one efficacious member of staff that wants to talk about interventions/planning/groups/timetables for January and it takes all your efforts to not stab them with a Biro.

 11) Whether you’re teaching Reception or Year 6, you’ll do an RE lesson where the children have to sequence/retell the Christmas Story.

 12) The penultimate week of term everyone quietly pretends to still be doing all the stuff but no one is doing any of the stuff.